jsnomad/cache-lite/README.md

 const cache = new CacheLite()

-// Set value in cache for 200ms cache.set("myKey", "myData", 200).then(() => {
+// Set value in the cache for 200ms cache.set("myKey", "myData", 200).then(() => {
 })